-Dr. Drus has published in the International Journal of Wildfire and was a contributing author to the book “Tamarix: a case study of ecological change in the American West.”
+Dr. Drus has published in the International Journal of Wildfire, the Journal of Biological Control, and was a contributing author to the book “Tamarix: a case study of ecological change in the American West.”
 She has also shared her research through numerous invited presentations, posters, and professional meetings such as the Ecological Society of America, Tamarisk and Russian Olive Research Conferences, and Weeds Management Associations.
 The outcomes of her research have contributed to general ecological knowledge concerning the impacts and management of invasive plant species.
-She plans to continue studying invasive riparian plants at Saint Francis University.
+She continues to study invasive riparian plants (particularly Japanese Knotweed) at Saint Francis University.

 = required field